Suspect In Custody After Man Killed In Stabbing At Walnut-Locust SEPTA Platform Day After Transit Officers Go On Strike

 SEPTA Unveils Contingency Plan To Keep Riders Safe During Transit Police Strike

-It’s not clear what caused the disturbance.
-No other injuries were reported.
+It’s not clear what caused the fight that led up to the stabbing.
+Police are still investigating.

 (© Copyright 2019 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)